-In light of the uncertainty surrounding the coronavirus (COVID-19) outbreak, Dragons is offering a modified refund policy for all Summer and Fall 2020 participants:
+In light of the uncertainty surrounding the coronavirus (COVID-19) outbreak, Dragons is offering a modified refund policy for 2021 and spring 2022 international program participants:

 PRE-DEPARTURE PROGRAM CANCELLATION

 Dragons reserves the right to cancel any program if there is insufficient enrollment or as a result of health, safety, or security concerns in the host country beyond our control.
 A full refund will be granted for canceled programs that arise out of insufficient enrollment, though Dragons is not responsible for other costs incurred by clients preparing for the program.
-For programs that we cancel pre-departure due to any other event that is beyond our control, Dragons will refund all tuition less costs already incurred (i.e., flight fees, bookings, in-field staff pay, etc.) and less the deposit of $850.
+For programs that Dragons cancels pre-departure due to any event that is beyond our control, Dragons will refund all tuition less costs already incurred (i.e., flight fees, bookings, etc.) and less the deposit of $850.

 IN-FIELD PROGRAM CANCELLATION & RE-ROUTING